jingma-git/SGI_STL/EffectiveC++/ReadMe.md

 1. Use member function template to generate functions that accept all ***compatible*** types.
 2. If you declare member templates for generalized copy construction or generalized assignment, you still need to declare the normal copy constructor and copy assignment operator, too.

 ### Item 46.
-Define non-member functions inside templates when type conversions are desired (item 25)
+Define non-member functions inside templates when type conversions are desired (item 24)

 1. When writing a class template that offers functions related to the template that support implicit type conversions on all parameters, define those functions as friends inside the class template.

 ### Item 47.
 Use traits classes for information about types
+1. Traits enable compile-time if-else on types.

 ### Item 48.
 Be aware of template metaprogramming

+1. Ensure dimensional unit correctness.
+2. Optimize matrix operations.
+3. Generate custom design pattern implementations.
+(Policy-based design)

 ## chp8.
 Customizing new and delete